ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

 description: An impressionist painting, Absinthe by Edgar Degas, suggests ideas about drinking alcoholic beverages
 ---

 At the focus spot of a well-known painting by Edgar Degas, "The Absinthe" ["L?
 Absinthe"], sits a full glass of absinthe.
 According  [to one summary](https://www.ngv.vic.gov.au/work-of-the-week-edgar-degas-in-a-cafe-the-absinthe-drinker-dans-un-cafe-labsinthe/), "Absinthe (also known as La Fée Verte or "the green fairy") was a green colored, highly alcoholic spirit.
 Poured over ice and served with water and a cube of sugar to soften the bitter taste, it was [thought to be] highly addictive and known to cause hallucinations."
-In this early morning scene from a mid-19th century Parisian café [Note 1], the woman and her companion, despite their youthfulness in their lower 30', exude fatigue, emptiness and depression.
+In this early morning scene from a mid-19th century Parisian café, the woman and her companion, despite their youthfulness in their lower 30', exude fatigue, emptiness and depression.

 <!--more-->